sepgh/poormans-vpn/README.md

 What you can do with your SSH connection is to also route your computer network traffic to it.

-## Requirements
+## Solution one:

-You can use pretty much any machine with SSH server and user to log in as a tunnel for your network traffic.
+You can use pretty much any linux machine with SSH server and user to log in as a tunnel for your network traffic.
 So, basic requirement is to simply create a linux user.
 You can search for ways to do so, but here is a basic example of what you can do in order to create a new user in your linux machine (assuming you already have `root/sudo` access to shell)

 ```bash
 ln -s /bin/bash /bin/rbash